labspiral/sirius2/README.md

   - added) new namespaces
     - spiralab.sirius2.rtc
     - spiralab.sirius2.rtc.syncaxis
-  - added) changable camera look at position
+  - added) changeable camera look at position
   - added) encode and decode for unicode string
   - fixed) hatch bug at some entities
   - fixed) unable to edit bug at propertygrid